March 25, 2020

 What to Do Instead: A short name is easy to remember, easier to spell, and thus, has a better chance of becoming a household name.
 It also makes it easier when you want to branch out into branded items, or you want to create a logo, etc.

-Unfortunately, the very easy 3-letter names were all taken as early as 1997, but there are plenty of others available that are appropriate.
+Unfortunately, all the very easy 3-letter names were all taken as early as 1997, but there are plenty of others available that are appropriate.

 The shorter your domain name is, the easier it is to share through word of mouth.
 It’s also easier to type into your search bar, especially if you’re using a phone.